-- First Circular of the Second International Meeting in Japan
+- Third (Final) Circular and Program of Second International Meeting in Waseda University, Tokyo, Japan

 The IGCP608 (2013-2017) is a newly approved and supported project in March, 2013, by International Geoscience Programme (IGCP).

 This projects’ aim is to delineate such Cretaceous ecosystems and how they responded to the paleo-environmental changes that affected the South-East Asian and adjacent Western Pacific region.
 This project comprises two groups of major topics to be discussed over five years.

 - Variations of Cretaceous terrestrial and marine environments in Asia and the Western Pacific

 - Evolution of Cretaceous terrestrial and marine ecosystems in Asia and the Western Pacific